HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

 #### Input Data validation

-SpaceTx Format consists of a json file that specifies how to compose a dataset from a set of two-dimensional images.
-As a result, it is possible to rapidly validate that a file is complete and internally consistent.
+SpaceTx Format consists of a set of json files which describe a further set of two-dimensional image files.
+As a result, it is possible to rapidly validate that a fileset is complete and internally consistent.
 In addition, SpaceTx Format stores per-chunk checksum information, enabling the data to be checked for integrity.
 It is possible to carry out additional, more data-specific checks, such as